Istana Melawati: Architecture

 Three tall towers form a prominent structure at the side and centre of the palace.
 These towers represent old guard towers to be found in medieval Malay palaces.
 The three tiered roofs with intricate eaves details and clay 'buah butong' (appendages at the corners) provides an authentic attempt to replicate Malay traditional roof designs of the east coast.
 Inside the palace at the main staircase of the Meeting Wing, is a Melawati which is made from chengal wood topped with golden roof.

 Interior

-The Royal Wing consists the following components:
+The Royal Wing consists of the following components: